smarx/missamanda/content/about/_index.md

 ---
 title: ABOUT
-description: Hey, I'm Edna West
+description: Hi, I'm Miss Amanda!
 images: ["/images/mandy.jpg"]
 ---

-This is my about page. :wave:
+This is my about page.
+If you're reading this now, you probably already know me.
+More to come soon!

-Lorem ipsum dolor sit amet, :smile: consectetur adipisicing elit.
-Voluptates aut, tenetur distinctio voluptatibus ab.
-Nihil id dignissimos unde, tenetur iusto facilis suscipit corporis, ipsam necessitatibus, eaque iste deleniti consequuntur reprehenderit? :earth_africa: